Vector35/binaryninja-api/docs/guide/troubleshooting.md

 #### Non-brew installed Python 3

 One potential issue for installed Python 3.x versions on MacOS is that the bundled certificates do not align with the native certificate store.
-This results in an erorr while attempting to download updates using the python provider.
+This results in an error while attempting to download updates using the python provider.
 One of the following may fix this:

 ``` bash
 pip install --upgrade certifi